Queen Creek, AZ

 - If developed prior to 1996, there is no groundwater replenishment requirement – these properties are exempt from groundwater replenishment requirements and in effect receive a 100% credit

-- If developed after 2003, the credits are only applied at a fixed rate of 33%
+- If developed after 2003, the credits are applied at a fixed rate of 33%

 How is CAGRD paid?

-- Town of Queen Creek water customers are required to pay an assessment based on water usage.
+- Town of Queen Creek water customers enrolled in CAGRD are required to pay an assessment based on water usage.
 Currently, the Town reports water usage information to CAGRD annually for the calculation of each assessment.
-The assessment is included as part of the resident’s annual property tax bill from Maricopa or Pinal County (based on county of residence).
+The assessment (less any credits noted above) is included as part of the resident’s annual property tax bill from Maricopa or Pinal County (based on county of residence).
 It is not a component of the Town’s monthly water bill.
 The county then disburses the monies collected to CAGRD.

 - It is important to note that since the CAGRD assessment is based on previous usage, it is paid in arrears – this year’s property tax bill will include an assessment for last year’s water usage (for new property owners, the usage would be based on the previous property owner’s water usage).